Yash9460/Coach-for-Exercise_my-alexa-skill/README.md

 # Alexa skill

-## For doing exercise to improve immunity of immune system
+## For doing exercise to increase immunity of immune system

 ## Problem : Immune Immunity
 - Our immune system is made up of special cells, tissues, and organs that work together to protect you.